 Of course, students not following these guidelines may still be able to complete the major but may not be able to spend a full year abroad and may be limited in pursuing other academic designations (minor, major, certificate).

 For more information on the suggested guidelines, please feel free to contact an INBM faculty member for clarification.

-Candidates for honors in the INBM major must obtain at least a 3.6 overall GPA, be in the top 10% o the senior class majors by major GPA and earn an A or A- in INBM 400.
+Candidates for honors in the INBM major must obtain at least a 3.6 overall GPA, be in the top 10% of the senior class majors by major GPA and earn, or be on track to earn, an A or A- in INBM 400.
 After meeting these criteria, candidates will be invited to produce an individual analysis of a business case study that will be presented formally to the INBM faculty.
 The faculty will award honors to those presentations judged to have honors quality.

 100 Fundamentals of Business